-This course includes a survey of the sociological, biological, and psychological theories involved in juvenile delinguency, modern trends in prevention, and treatment.
-Prerequisite: CRJ 101.
+This course includes a survey of the sociological, biological, and psychological theories involved in juvenile delinquency, modern trends in prevention, and treatment.
+Prerequisite: CRJ 101, RDG 100.

-CRJ 150 Interviewing and Counseling
+CRJ 150 Interviewing and Counseling Lec.
+3 Lab.
+0 Cr.
+3

 This course is a study of the basic elements of human relationships in order to provide techniques for interviewing and conducting individual therapy.
 Small group dynamics and interview counseling sessions are examined as information gathering methods.
 Particular emphasis is placed on interpersonal relationships and the development of communication skills.
-Prerequisite: CRJ 101.
+Prerequisite: CRJ 101, RDG 100.